enterprisemodules/connect/README.markdown

 Because connect is based on hiera and puppet, you need to have both the hiera and puppet gem installed.

+When you want to use the forthcoming Puppetdb datasource, you need to have the [Puppetdb query tool](https://forge.puppetlabs.com/dalen/puppetdbquery installed).
+The forthcoming LDAP datasource, you need the [ruby ldap gem](https://rubygems.org/gems/net-ldap) installed.

 ###Beginning with connect module

 To test if everything works, ue the next steps: